- Former president of the Islamic Society of North America

 See also: Islamic Society of North America North American Islamic Trust

-Ingrid Mattson is a professor at the MacDonald Center for the Study of Islam and Christian-Muslim Relations at Hartford Seminary in Connecticut, where she serves as Director of Islamic Chaplaincy.
+Ingrid Mattson has been the London and Windsor Community Chair in Islamic Studies at Huron University College at the University of Western Ontario in London, Canada since July 2012.
+Prior to this, she was a professor at the MacDonald Center for the Study of Islam and Christian-Muslim Relations at Hartford Seminary in Connecticut, where she served as Director of Islamic Chaplaincy.

 Mattson was born in 1963 in Ontario, Canada, to Roman Catholic parents.
 She abandoned her Christian faith as a teenager.
 In the 1980s she attended the University of Waterloo, Ontario, where she studied philosophy.
 There she befriended a group of Muslims and converted to Islam during her senior year.
 Prior to her conversion, Mattson was a self-described "atheist or agnostic, or maybe [someone who was] just simply indifferent [toward religion]."